Commercial Building Permits

 Permit fees for projects constructing or demolishing square footage on a property are determined by the amount of square footage being added or demolished.

-Structural permit fees for remodel projects that will not include constructing additional square footage are determined by the valuation of the job (cost of labor and materials to complete code-related work for entire project).
+Structural permit fees for remodel projects that will not include constructing additional square footage are determined by the valuation of the job (cost of labor and materials to complete code-related work for entire project) or contracted cost.

 Permit fees for Electric, Plumbing, and HVAC are determined based on the specific categories of work being completed.
 These fees must be paid by company check (or cash from the license-holder only upon proof of identification).